isabellahuang/deepmind-research/meshgraphnets/defgraspnets_README.md

 For each grasp, there are 50 grasp states for grasp forces between 0 and 15 N.
 Each grasp state includes the full state information of the interaction (e.g., all mesh nodal positions and element stresses).
 This dataset, titled ```dgs_dataset```, can be downloaded here: https://drive.google.com/file/d/1UKrPv5eetRbXEwVMjTgtarj4T8bV4_fq/view?usp=sharing
-Note that this dataset currently only contains experiments for objects with elastic modulus 5e5
+Note that this dataset currently only contains experiments for objects with elastic modulus 5e5.
+More data to be uploaded.

 ## Training